ashot0231/E-commerce-Marketing-Performance-Analysis/README.md

 ---

-# 📊 E‑commerce Funnel & Marketing Performance Analysis
+#  E‑commerce Marketing Performance Analysis

-## 📌 Project Overview
+##  Project Overview

 This project analyzes customer acquisition, marketing channel performance, and revenue generation for an e‑commerce platform (Olist seller funnel).
 Using **SQL** for data cleaning and **Python** for analysis and visualization, the study identifies which channels deliver the highest‑value customers, how revenue and sales volume evolve over time, and which customer segments drive orders and revenue.

 ---

-## 🎯 Business Questions Answered
+##  Business Questions Answered

 - Which marketing channels bring the highest revenue and best conversion rates?
 - How does revenue and sales volume change month over month?